How to Answer Product Improvement Questions in PM Interviews

 Step 1: Understand the Product (2 minutes)

 State what it does, who it serves, and its primary goals.
 Ask 1-2 clarifying questions about scope.
+For example, ask whether they want a feature improvement, a business model change, or a completely new direction.
+This shows you understand scope matters.

 Step 2: Identify User Segments (2 minutes)